hitokun-s/multilingualizer.js/README.md

 ###Can I disable the loader?

-In case you want to disable the loader for a specific call, and hav added the loader div to the page, you can pass a ```removeCloak``` parameter on the setLang() method, such as: ```multilingualizer.setLang('en', true)```
+In case you want to disable the loader for a specific call, and have added the loader div to the page, you can pass a ```removeCloak``` parameter on the setLang() method, such as: ```multilingualizer.setLang('en', true)```

 ###Can load more content after the translation has been rendered?